MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 Gets the data stored in the Value object as a list of sequences with variable length in dense format.
 This method returns an IList<IList<T>>.
 Each element of the outer list represents a sequence.
 Each sequence, represented by IList<T>, contains a variable number of samples.
 Each sample consists of a fixed number of elements with type of 'T'.
 The number of elements is determined by the shape of outputVariable.
 The number of samples is the count of elements in IList<T> divided by the count of elements of the sample.

 Parameter:
-*  `outputVariable`: The variable that `this` Value denotes to.
-The shape of the variable should match the shape of `this` Value.
+*  `outputVariable`: The variable that the Value denotes to.
+The shape of the variable should match the shape of the Value.

 ***
 ```cs